gonakamaru/weather-forecast/SETUP.md

 ## 10. Dev Org Storage Cleanup

-Developer Edition orgs come with a very limited file storage -- around 20 MB.
-The weather chart pipeline uploads a small thumbnail image (100KB JPG) on every run, so it does fill up.
+Developer Edition orgs come with very limited file storage -- around 20 MB.
+The weather chart pipeline uploads a small thumbnail image (~100 KB JPG) on every run, so it fills up faster than you'd expect.

-A set of cleanup scripts is provided under `scripts/cleanup/` to delete old files and empty the Recycle Bin.
-Storage is not freed until the Recycle Bin is emptied.
+A set of cleanup scripts is provided under `scripts/cleanup/` to hard delete old ContentDocument records.
+Hard delete bypasses the Recycle Bin, so storage is freed immediately.

+> **Note:** The acting user must have the **Bulk API Hard Delete** permission set assigned
+> in Salesforce before running these scripts.

 To run manually: